 Volunteering at seasonal programs

 Our adaptive recreation programs include kayaking, canoeing, cycling, hiking, rowing, skiing, and skating.
-Volunteer roles may include: facilitating games, acting as a sighted guide on a hike, engaging others in conversations, paddling tandem kayaks, pedaling tandem cycles, pulling or pushing a hiking wheelchair, offering companionship on a bike ride, helping move and organize gear, pushing someone in an ice sled, or taking photographs.
+Volunteer roles may include: facilitating games, acting as a sighted guide on a hike, engaging others in conversations, paddling tandem kayaks, pedaling tandem cycles, pulling or pushing a hiking wheelchair, offering companionship on a bike ride, helping move and organize gear, or pushing someone in an ice sled.

 The Universal Access Program works with a number of adaptive recreation providers to offer programs across the state and throughout the year.
 Volunteers at a program will often be working under the leadership of one of these providers.
 Each program and each provider may have different volunteer opportunities and requirements, so always be sure to check with the provider to find out what you need to know.